-Your medical attorney will then bring your case before a panel of doctors and lawyers who will review your claim and decide whether or not it meets the basic criteria of medical negligence.
+Your medical attorney will bring your case before a panel of doctors and lawyers who will review your claim and decide whether it meets the essential criteria of medical negligence.

 The three criteria of a claim of medical malpractice include:

 - The standard of care laid out by the law was violated by the healthcare provider or facility.

 - The injury is a direct result of negligence by the healthcare provider or facility.

 - The injury resulted in damages, both economic and non-economic.

 If the panel finds enough evidence to support these three criteria in your case, you can file a claim against the provider or facility that caused your injury.

 Why You Need an Attorney

 According to Michigan state law, a medical malpractice claim must be filed within two years of the date of the injury or within six months after the plaintiff discovers or should have discovered the claim’s existence, whichever is later.